The Secret Language of Your Gut

 Clinical Grade (Therapeutic Applications):

-VSL#3: The gold standard for inflammatory bowel conditions, IBS, and serious gut issues.
-This is what I recommend when you need therapeutic-level intervention
+Visbiome: The gold standard for inflammatory bowel conditions, IBS, and serious gut issues.
+This contains the original De Simone formulation with over 100 published studies.
+This is what I recommend when you need therapeutic-level intervention.

 Premium Options (Comprehensive Support):